 As you shop for produce, you’ll see items marked la pièce (sold by the piece and does not need to be weighed) or le kilo (produce that is sold by weight…and a kilo is 2.2 lbs for handy reference).
 You must weigh all of your le kilo produce before you leave the produce section.
 Just walk up, deposit your item on the scale, and the friendly Auchan employee will weigh and print a price sticker to place on your bag of produce.
 There is one large station that is always open, and sometimes there is a second, smaller station open.

 I once made the nearly catastrophic mistake of setting a bag of apples and a bag of red pears on the scale at once; they were the same color and I grabbed them together by mistake.
-I didn’t notice until I got to the register, where the checkout lady made me return all the way to the produce section of the store (and this is a megastore, remember) to have the pear weighed and the apples re-weighed.
+I didn’t notice until I got to the register, where the checkout lady made me return all the way to the produce section of the store to have the pear weighed and the apples re-weighed.
 They are not able to weigh produce at the register.
-Thankfully, she was about to change shifts and I was her last customer before the line closed, because it would have been so embarrassing to have had to make a long line of people wait for me, just because I forgot to weigh my pear separately!
+Thankfully, she was about to change shifts and I was her last customer.
+It would have been so embarrassing to have had to make a long line of people wait for me, just because I forgot to weigh my pear separately!

 9. Check-out time

-When you’re ready to pay for your groceries, you can check out either on the grocery floor of the store or upstairs in the household goods/appliances part of the store.
+When you’re ready to pay, you can check out either on the grocery floor of the store or upstairs in the household goods area.
 The lines on the grocery floor are often much longer than the lines upstairs, so this is a handy tip.
 Also, at each register you’ll see a few small flags.
 These flags denote the languages that the cashier speaks.
-There aren’t too many British flags but there are a few, so look for that if you want to check out with a cashier who speaks English.
-Other languages spoken are French, Luxembourgish, Portugese and German.
+There aren’t too many British flags but there are a few; look for that if you want to check out with a cashier who speaks English.
+Other languages spoken are French, Luxembourgish, Portuguese and German.

 A few final tips: